RedJOe-0608/learning-git/README.md

-Git is awesome!
+Hello Git!

-- This is a tutorial
+- This is the actual feature
 - Adding a new feature